2sic/app-add-search/readme.md

 ## History

-* v3 2022-03
+* v03.00.00 2022-03
   * Latest best-practices of 2sxc 12.05
   * clear/full separation of bs3/bs4/bs5
   * no more jQuery
-* v3.1 2022-05
+* v03.01.00 2022-05
   * Replaced data-enableoptimizations with IPageService.AssetAttributes
-* v3.1 2022-06
+* v03.02.00 2022-06
   * Replaced all base classes with their new sxc14 equivalents
   * Updated webpack
   * Switched from GetService<> to Kit.Service
+* v03.03.00 2023-05
+  * Removed _ from Filenames
+  * Code in one file the bs5, less duplicated code
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`